danzelus/Civitai-Content-Downloader/README.md

 2. Enter one or more **usernames** in the top box.
 3. Configure the **filters, limit, and content types** as desired.
 4. Click the **"Download"** button.

+### The program comes in two versions:
+Self-contained:

+  Large file size (~140 MB).
+Includes the entire .NET runtime.
+This version works "out of the box" on any modern Windows system with no additional installations required.
+Recommended for most users.

+Framework-dependent:

+  Small file size (~200 KB).
+Requires the .NET Desktop Runtime (version 6.0 or newer) to be installed on the user's system.
+The application will not launch without it.
+Suitable for users who already have the .NET runtime installed or wish to save disk space.